cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 An Operator should report the version of the resources and their health status during the process.

 #### Upgrade an application
-An operator should be able to upgrade the version of the application / resources.
-The operator should know how to update the required dependencies, and run custom commands, for example, run database migration.
+An operator should be able to upgrade the version of the application/resources.
+The operator should know how to update the required dependencies and executing custom commands such as running a database migration.

-An operator should monitor the update, and rollback if there was a problem during the process.
+An operator should monitor the update and rollback if there was a problem during the process.

 An operator should report the version of the resources and their health status during the process.
 If there was an error, the version reported should be the version that is currently been used.